ChristianChiarulli/bookmark.nvim/README.md

 BookmarkToggle
 BookmarkNext
 BookmarkPrev
-BookmarkPrev
 BookmarkList
 BookmarkClear
+BookmarkClearProject
 ```

 ## TODO

+- file mark to jump between different files
-- clear all bookmarks
+- quickfix list for all file marks
-- clear all bookmarks current buffer
+- quickfix list of all bookmarks in project
-- save line data as well
-- show in quickfix
 - telescope search through buffer bookmarks
 - telescope search through all bookmarks
+- telescope search for all filemarks
-- annotate bookmark
+- annotate bookmarks
+- associate marks with git hash

+- allow user to specify where DB is saved
 - allow jumping between files
+- allow user to select from a list of predefined icons
+- parameter on create for character